hyperwatch/hyperwatch/docs/input.md

 pipeline.registerInput(nginxInput);
 ```

-When placed in `config/custom.js` it can be used by Access Watch with:
+When placed in `config/custom.js` it can be used by Hyper Watch with:

 ```
 npm start config/custom